Notebook: Ed Ingram returns to practice, injuries begin to pile up, Fulton possibly moved to nickel

 "We're just talking about it a little bit," Orgeron said.
 "Putting the best guys on the field in certain situations, and that may require a situation where we put Fulton [at nickel] and give [freshman Cordale Flott] a chance at cornerback.
 We just want to see."

 Another change is moving senior Stephen Sullivan back out to wide receiver after he transitioned to tight end this past offseason.
-Through four games Sullivan has seven catches for 99 yards.
+Through four games Sullivan had seven catches for 99 yards.

 Junior tight end T.K.
-McClendon has been moved to defensive line after injuries to Lawrence and Logan.
+McLendon has been moved to defensive line after injuries to Lawrence and Logan.
 That leaves Carter and juniors Thaddeus Moss and Jamal Pettigrew at tight end.